Auto-regressive model, both linear and non-linear.

 Constructs an auto-regressive model.

-periodicities: periodicities of the input data, in the same units as the time feature.
+periodicities: periodicities of the input data, in the same units as the time feature (for example 24 if feeding hourly data with a daily periodicity, or 60 * 24 if feeding minute-level data with daily periodicity).
 Note this can be a single value or a list of values for multiple periodicities.

 input_window_size: Number of past time steps of data to look at when doing the regression.